hipe/tmx/lib/skylab/plugin/doc/issues/001-introduction-to-this-sidesystem.md

-the immediate reason that [pl] was created was to be a more focused, dedicated sidesystem for the somewhat ancient bundle- and plugin-related "leftover scraps" from [mh] as it was dissolved: we wanted to get rid of [mh] proper, but some of facilities were still needed by some legacy applications.
+the immediate reason that [pl] was created was to be a more focused, dedicated sidesystem for the somewhat ancient bundle- and plugin-related "leftover scraps" from [m-h] as it was dissolved: we wanted to get rid of that lib proper, but some of its facilities were still needed by some legacy applications.

 but when we moved [#024] the "fancy lookup" proc to here, [pl] became an